 Please be advised that in accordance with the Federal Law “On Measures to Combat Money Laundering and the Financing of Terrorism” and Bank of Russia recommendations to enact internal control on money laundering and the financing of terrorism, VTB Bank Group developed and implemented: a consolidated policy on countering money laundering and terrorist financing, as well as international sanctions compliance; VTB Group consolidated management concept of anti-money laundering and counter-terrorist financing internal control; internal control rules on countering money laundering and terrorist financing; and the directive on preparing and submitting information covered by the Federal law "On Measures to Combat Money Laundering and the Financing of Terrorism."

-JSC VTB Bank appointed Alexander G. Yakovlev (Phone:
+PJSC VTB Bank appointed Alexander G. Yakovlev (Phone:

-JSC VTB Bank does not establish or maintain relations with non-resident banks that do not have any standing regulatory bodies on the territory of the countries of their incorporation.
+PJSC VTB Bank does not establish or maintain relations with non-resident banks that do not have any standing regulatory bodies on the territory of the countries of their incorporation.

-JSC VTB Bank has no accounts in banks registered in those countries that do not abide by regulations to counter money laundering and terrorist financing (as can be understood from international sources).
+PJSC VTB Bank has no accounts in banks registered in those countries that do not abide by regulations to counter money laundering and terrorist financing (as can be understood from international sources).

 Please be advised that under Bank of Russia Regulation No.